-The Board is made up of 18 Members; 9 of these are directly elected by local landowners and 9 are appointed by the Council Tax Authority (Unitary or District Council) to represent the drainage and flood risk management interests of local residents and non-agricultural businesses.
-There is currently a vacancy for one appointed member.
+The Board is made up of 19 Members; 9 of these are directly elected by local landowners and 10 are appointed by the Council Tax Authority (Unitary or District Council) to represent the drainage and flood risk management interests of local residents and non-agricultural businesses.
+There is currently a vacancy for one elected member and three appointed members.

 The day to day management of the Board is led by the Chief Executive, supported by Department Directors and their teams who look after specific service areas including Corporate, Finance, Engineering and Asset Management.
 The Board employs finance, rating, policy, administration, and technical officers.
 Maintenance work is undertaken by contractors and a team of skilled operators, engineers, and craftsmen.

 The Board is a public authority constituted by Statutory Instrument, this is a form of legislation which allow the provisions of an Act of Parliament to be subsequently brought into force or altered without Parliament having to pass a new Act, sometimes referred to as secondary legislation.

 The Board is accountable to the local community through its elected and appointed members.
 Although the Council may appoint members, the Board is entirely independent of other local authorities and national agencies.
 The relevant government minster may give certain directions about how the Board operates.